 Can I still deposit crypto to my old addresses?

 Your old wallet addresses for these tokens are no longer available.
-Transferring to them will result in a permanent loss of your assets.
+Transferring to them may result in a permanent loss of your assets.
+Recovering assets that have been erroneously sent to your old wallets beyond August 31, 2023 is not guaranteed.

 What steps can I take to make sure I do not accidentally transfer crypto to my old wallet addresses?

-If you have deposited crypto to PDAX before from other wallets or platforms, please make sure to delete the old addresses for the affected tokens, if you have them saved in your address book.
+If you have deposited crypto to PDAX before from other wallets or platforms, please make sure to delete the old addresses for the affected tokens.

 Before depositing crypto to PDAX again, make sure to copy or scan the new addresses before proceeding with the transaction.
 There will also be reminders in the app to direct you to the new wallet addresses.